 Waves

 XBeach allows users to include two different options for wave boundary conditions in the model.
 These wave boundary conditions can be applied only at the seaward boundary (keyword: wbctype).
-First of all, in 3.1.1 the method to specify wave spectra is discussed.
-Secondly, in 3.1.2 the method to apply non-spectra, such as stationary wave conditions or time-series is elaborated.
-In 3.1.4 the lateral boundary conditions for waves are discussed.
+First of all, in Section 3.1.1 the method to specify wave spectra is discussed.
+Secondly, in Section 3.1.2 the method to apply non-spectra, such as stationary wave conditions or time-series is elaborated.
+In Section 3.1.4 the lateral boundary conditions for waves are discussed.
 There is currently not a possibility to force waves on the landward boundary of a model.

 Spectral conditions

 The most-used wave boundary condition in XBeach is a spectral type.
-The input description of spectral wave boundary conditions can be found in 4.4.1.
+The input description of spectral wave boundary conditions can be found in Section 4.4.1.
 XBeach allows the user to define these with three possibilities:

 Parameterized spectrum: With this option you define the boundary condition as parametric spectral input.
-The parameters (i.e. the spectral shape, the wave period and the directional spreading) can be specified.
+The parameters (i.e. the spectral shape, the wave period, mean direction and the directional spreading) can be specified.
 The option is especially handy when there is no nested model or measured spectrum.
 Here are two options:

 Specify a single parametric spectrum (keyword wbctype = jons).